Funny-mad-Peeea/ScaiIlp/doc/readme.txt

    difficult to use as the interface of a DLL.
    On the other hand, some functions that we needed are missing in Osi.

-Q: When should I use IlpSolverStub and ScaiCbc?
+Q: When should I use IlpSolverStub and ScaiIlpExe?
 A: Having the solver in a separate process insulates it from your program.
    If the solver crashes, your program can survive this.
    On any crashes we know of, IlpSolverStub does silently the same as if the solver just found no solution.